 Since implementation of the moratoria, CMS has been able to evaluate the moratoria and identified several operational concerns.
 Because the current moratoria are geographically defined by county, they do not prohibit providers and suppliers from opening new locations or creating a new enrollment and moving it into a moratorium area.
 Moreover, CMS is unable to prevent existing providers and suppliers from outside of a moratoria area from servicing beneficiaries within that area.
 In fact, CMS has analyzed data showing that providers and suppliers who are located several hundred miles outside of a moratorium area are billing for services provided to beneficiaries located within that moratorium area.
 The ability of providers and suppliers to circumvent the moratoria undermines the effectiveness of the moratoria in protecting the integrity of the Medicare, Medicaid, and CHIP programs.

 In order to mitigate the vulnerabilities that have been observed in the current moratoria, CMS expanded the moratoria on Medicare Part B, Medicaid, and CHIP non-emergency ambulance suppliers and Medicare, Medicaid, and CHIP HHA providers to statewide as announced in a Federal Register document which posted on July 29, 2016.
 On January 29, 2017, CMS extended the Moratoria for an additional six months.
-The moratoria was again extended for a six month period on July 29, 2017.
-Most currently, CMS extended the Moratoria for a six month period on January 29, 2018.
+The moratoria was again extended for a six month period on July 29, 2017, and again on January 29, 2018.
+Most currently, CMS extended the Moratoria for a six month period on July 29, 2018.